Palazzo Vecchio: The Room of Penelope

 On the ceiling Penelope at the loom, in the frieze, episodes from the Odyssey.
 On the walls: Madonna and Child and a Madonna and Child with St. John by Botticelli.

 The Room of Gualdrada

 This room is dedicated to Virtue as personified by Gualdrada.
-The ceiling painting of Gualdrado is by the Flemish painter Stradanus, better known under his Italian name Stradanus.
+The ceiling painting of Gualdrada is by the Flemish painter Stradanus, better known under his Italian name Stradanus.
 Against the wall is a cabinet with Florentine mosaic designs.

 Apartments of the Priori

 These rooms were used by the priori (priors) representing the guilds of Florence.

 Sala dell'Udienza

 The Audience Chamber or Hall of Justice used to house the meetings of the priors.
 It contains the oldest decorations in the palace.

 The carved coffer ceiling, laminated with pure gold, is by Giuliano da Maiano (1470–1476).
 On the portal to the Chapel of the Signoria is an inscription in honor of Christ (1529).
 The doorway to the Hall of Lilies has marble mouldings sculpted by the brothers Giuliano and Benedetto da Maiano.
 The inlaid woodwork (intarsia) on the doors was carved by Del Francione and depicts portraits of Dante and Petrarch.

 The large frescoes on the walls portraying the Stories of Furius Camillus by Francesco Salviati were made in the middle of the 16th century.
 Since Salviati had his schooling in the circle around Raphael in Rome, these frescoes are based on Roman models and not typical of Florentine art.
 Marcus Furius Camillus was a Roman general mentioned in the writings of Plutarch.